 We have supplier relationships with organisations providing office services such as cleaning and catering, consultancy services, technological solutions and products including IT equipment and office fittings and furniture.

 Neither we nor, to the best of our knowledge, our supply chain make use of forced labour.
 Lewis Silkin is an accredited Living Wage Employer and pays all its staff, including contracted workers, a living wage based on the real cost of living.

 We have taken the following steps to assess and manage any risk that our supply chain may use forced labour:

-We have adopted a Modern Slavery Policy and Supplier Code of Conduct.
-We require all significant suppliers to implement the principles in the Policy and Code relating to forced labour and to impose the principles on their respective suppliers.
+Our latest Modern Slavery Policy and Supplier Code of Conduct require all significant suppliers to implement the principles in the Policy and Code relating to forced labour and to impose equivalent principles on their respective suppliers.

-- agree to provide us on request with responses to a self-assessment questionnaire regarding use of forced labour and steps they have taken to ensure it is not used by them or their supply chain.
+- Agree to provide us on request with responses to a self-assessment questionnaire regarding modern slavery and steps they have taken to ensure it is not used by them or their supply chain.
 We expect our direct suppliers to impose equivalent obligations on their own suppliers.